nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 </div>

 Step 4.
-The user now decides that adding the person was a mistake, and decides to undo that action by executing the `undo` command.
+The user now decides that adding the student was a mistake, and decides to undo that action by executing the `undo` command.
 The `undo` command will call `Model#undoResiReg()`, which will add the current state `stateAfterAdd` to `redoStatesStack` and set `currState` to the last entry in `undoStatesStack`, the previous residence regulation state (`stateBeforeAdd`), and restores the residence regulation to that state.

 ![UndoRedoState3](images/UndoRedoState3.png)

-<div markdown="span" class="alert alert-info">:information_source: **Note:** If the `currentStatePointer` is at index 0, pointing to the initial ResiReg state, then there are no previous ResiReg states to restore.
+<div markdown="span" class="alert alert-info">:information_source: **Note:** If the `redoStatesStack` is empty, then there are no previous ResiReg states to restore.
 The `undo` command uses `Model#canUndoResiReg()` to check if this is the case.
-If so, it will return an error to the user rather
-than attempting to perform the undo.
+If so, it will return an error to the user rather than attempting to perform the undo.

 </div>